Employing Continuous Integration inspired workflows for benchmarking of scientific software -- a use case on numerical cut cell quadrature: Introduction

-CI is a practice originally emerged in software development to prevent problems arising during the integration of different feature or components.
-In this approach, developers regularly merge their code changes into a central repository, after which automated builds and tests are executed.
-As a result, issues such as component incompatibility and the accumulation of numerous untested changes can be mitigated by allowing developers to detect them at an early stage.\ Regarding tests, one often makes a distinction between \emph{unit tests} and \emph{regression tests}.
+In software engineering, the issue of executing many tests multiple times is well-known, e.g., during the integration of new features or components into a software package, and has been addressed by the practice of Continuous Integration (CI).
+In this approach, developers regularly send their code changes to a central repository, after which automated builds and tests are executed.
+Only if all these tests are successful, changes are merged into the main code-base.
+As a result, issues such as component incompatibility and the accumulation of numerous untested changes can be mitigated by allowing developers to detect them at an early stage.
+Regarding tests, one often makes a distinction between \emph{unit tests} and \emph{regression tests}.
 Unit tests are small tests that check a single unit of code, while regression tests check whether the code reproduces the same result as before after a change.
 The aim of both kinds of tests is to ensure that the software is always in a working state.

+In this work, we aim to provide guidelines and best practices for benchmarking of computational scientific software, employing CI tools and practices.
+Although our approach was developed for a specific use case, the underlying principles are general and applicable across different projects.

-In this work, we propose to use a tool developed for CI -- in particular, GitLab pipelines -- to automatize the benchmarking of scientific software.
-GitLab pipelines allow the execution of arbitrary jobs on dedicated servers.
+In this work, we propose to use a tool developed for CI -- in particular, git pipelines -- to automate the benchmarking of scientific software.
+Pipelines allow the execution of arbitrary jobs on dedicated servers.
 In a classical CI setup, these jobs would be the individual tests, and the result would be a binary metric, i.e., either pass or fail.
-This functionality, however, can be used to run benchmarks which produce, e.g., real-numbered results, such as runtimes or errors norms.
+This functionality, however, can be used to run benchmarks that produce, e.g., real-numbered results, such as runtimes or error norms.